Check in time – 5.30 pm

 This session will be an inside perspective of an organisation who is taking the lead in this space and being proactive.

-The White Ribbon Workplace Accreditation program is one of the many initiatives of White Ribbon Australia to encourage workplaces to work towards ending violence against women both inside and outside of the workplace.
+The White Ribbon Workplace Accreditation program has been one of the many initiatives of White Ribbon Australia to encourage workplaces to work towards ending violence against women both inside and outside of the workplace.
 Unfortunately, it seems that White Ribbon Australia went into liquidation recently.
 Please refer to media report on 4th October 2019 that “Anti domestic violence White Ribbon Australia entered liquidation”.

 *Bryant, W. & Bricknall, S. (2017).
 HOMICIDE IN AUSTRALIA 2012-2014: NATIONAL HOMICIDE MONITORING PROGRAM REPORT.
 Canberra: Australian Institute of Criminology.
 More information